 What are Travel Clinicians in the Medical Staffing Industry?

-The other large side of the staffing business is the travel nurses and allied health staff.
-In the contract side of the business, the majority of the travel medical staffing companies provide only travel nurses.
-However, the demand for allied health professionals is growing significantly.
-Most agencies do not have the product knowledge in the allied health area or the resources to grow their businesses in this exploding area.
+Another large profit center within the medical staffing industry are travel nurses and Allied Health professionals.
+Though many medical staffing companies provide only travel nurses, the demand for Allied Health professionals is growing significantly.
+Unfortunately, most agencies do not have knowledge in the areas of Allied Health, nor do they have the necessary resources to grow their businesses in that area.

-The travel part of the business is more sophisticated and more expensive to launch than contract staffing.
-Therefore, initially, many start-up companies are best served by launching their new business on the contract side.
-Once an adequate revenue and profit stream are achieved, additional investment to expand the business to the travel side of the industry makes sense.
+Staffing travel nurses is more sophisticated and expensive than staffing medical personnel on contract basis.
+Therefore, it is best for start-up companies to initially launch their business with a focus on placing contract employees.
+Once an adequate revenue and profit stream are achieved, additional investment to expand the business to staff travel nurses becomes viable.

-Travel staff (by definition) must relocate to work in a geographic location at least 50-75 miles from their home, work full time and typically commit to work at least 13 weeks.
-Also, some facilities are now even requiring clinicians to live at least 250 miles away from the facility to be considered a traveling employee.
-Travel staff can work within their home state, as well as many states throughout the U.S. using three different regulatory methods.
+Travel staff must relocate to work in a geographic location at least fifty to seventy-five miles from their home and work full-time, committing to thirteen week or longer assignments.
+Some facilities now require clinicians to live within a 250-mile radius of the facility to which they are assigned.
+Using three different regulatory methods, travel staff can work within their home state, as well as many other states throughout the U.S.

 - UAB Hospital in Birmingham, Alabama has avoided bed closures and surgery cancellations by utilizing travel staff.

-- In 2016, the overall travel staff revenue grew by 23%, according to the National Association of Travel Healthcare Organizations.
+- In 2016, according to the National Association of Travel Healthcare Organizations, the overall travel staff revenue grew by 23%.

-Due to a lack of non-payroll expenses (retirement, vacation, training, etc.), travel staff cost hospitals $6 less per hour on average than permanent employees.
+Due to a lack of non-payroll expenses including retirement, vacation, and training, travel staff cost hospitals six dollars less per hour on average than permanent employees.

 With more hospitals realizing the benefits of hiring travel staff through medical staffing agencies, these numbers will continue to grow.
 Additionally, millennials are twice as likely to travel as older staff, making them a larger presence in the medical staffing workforce.

-If you are looking into starting a medical staffing company, then employee satisfaction should also be a major consideration.
-Checking in on travel staff to assess progress and answer questions will go a long way to make them comfortable in their new position thus yielding a higher earning capacity for your medical staffing company.
+If you are looking into starting a medical staffing company, employee satisfaction should be a major consideration.
+Checking in on travel staff to assess progress and answer questions will go a long way to making them feel comfortable in their new position, thus yielding a higher earning capacity for your medical staffing company.